sl2902/github-pipeline/README.md

 # Metrics and Dashboard

-Three repos were analyzed: Apache Iceberg, Apache Hudi and Delta-io Delta
+Three repos were analyzed: Apache Iceberg, Apache Hudi and Delta-io Delta.
+For PyPi last 6 months package downloads were analyzed.
 <details>
 <summary>Summary statistics for repos</summary>